EECS150/asic-labs-sp23/lab1/spec.md

 You may find it helpful to actually write and simulate each question to get practice writing Verilog and testbenches, as well as interpreting simulation results and waveforms.

-**a.)** Using the provided Verilog code and input waveforms, submit the equivalent logic gate schematic and draw/sketch the output waveforms.
+**a.)** (Optional) Using the provided Verilog code and input waveforms, submit the equivalent logic gate schematic and draw/sketch the output waveforms.
 Note that the initial conditions of X and Z are given.

 ```verilog